TanunM/WireGuardVpn_HomeLab/README.md

 6. Reboot the server
 7. After the server restarts, the wg0 interface, IP forwarding, and NAT rules should be active, allowing the Windows client to immediately connect and route traffic.

+## Troubleshooting
+* No Internet after VPN connection.: Check IP Forwarding: Ensure net.ipv4.ip_forward = 1 is enabled in /etc/sysctl.conf and loaded with sysctl -p
+* Connection fails after server reboot: Persistence failed: Verify the configuration is saved to /etc/wireguard/wg0.conf and that the systemd service is enabled: sudo systemctl status wg-quick@wg0.
+Check that netfilter-persistent save was run.
+* Client traffic isn't routed (bypassing VPN): Ensure the Windows client's endpoint configuration is correct and that IPv6 is disabled on the client's physical adapter.

+## Key Learnings
+* Public Key Cryptography: WireGuard uses a public/private key pair to establish a secure, authenticated tunnel, which is faster and more secure than traditional password/certificate methods.
+* Layer 3 Tunneling: WireGuard operates at Layer 3 (IP layer), efficiently creating a virtual network interface (wg0).
+* NAT (Masquerading): Essential for a VPN server to act as a gateway, allowing clients with private IP addresses (e.g., 10.0.0.2) to access the public internet using the server's public IP.
+* Linux Networking Primitives: The lab utilizes core Linux tools (ip, iptables, sysctl) to configure the network stack, demonstrating fundamental networking administration skills.
+* Systemd Persistence: Proper use of the wg-quick@ systemd unit and iptables-persistent is crucial for production environments, ensuring the VPN service is reliable after system events like reboots.